 In conjunction with two beautiful therapists, Mary from Sarah’s Heart and Diane from Diane Biggs Psychotherapy, this latest post is a compilation of frequently asked questions about therapists and therapy, specific to the child loss experience.

-mental health after loss
+our mental health after loss

 My daughter’s pediatrician tried to diagnose me with postpartum depression today.
 They use a generic screening form, one that doesn’t differentiate between the stress of being a new parent and other types of depression or grief.